 Health Fairs & Screenings

-Each year, the Ostrow School of Dentistry participates in dozens of health fairs and special events across the Southland.
+Each year, the Ostrow School participates in dozens of health fairs and special events across Southern California.
 Faculty, staff and students provide oral screenings and health education to thousands of people annually.
 The School also participates in a number of recurring health fairs.

 Learn more about our Health Fairs & Screenings

 Central to combating disparities in oral health is empowering and enlisting others to be advocates.
-The Ostrow School of Dentistry engages in several innovative programs aimed at educating other health professionals to recognize dental disease and to understand its implications.
+The Ostrow School engages in several innovative programs aimed at educating other health professionals to recognize dental disease and to understand its implications.
 For instance, school nurses are often the first and, in many cases, last point of contact for young children with dental disease.
-By providing them with the education and tools to properly diagnose and refer these cases, nurses become our front line defense against more serious infection and needless loss of dentition.
+By providing them with the education and tools to properly diagnose and refer these cases, nurses become our frontline defense against more serious infections and the needless loss of dentition.

 Learn more about our Educational Programs

-The Ostrow School of Dentistry has several strategic affiliations with other health care facilities throughout Southern California.
+The Ostrow School has several strategic affiliations with other health care facilities throughout Southern California.
 Our students, residents and faculty provide valuable oral health care services through established rotations.

 Learn more about our Affiliations